Bastinator-school/dockerian/README.md

 # dockerian
-##Just a docker monitor/manager written in laravel.
+## Just a docker monitor/manager written in laravel.
 (DO NOT DEPLOY AS PROD)
-### i do not guarentee support nor continued development at any time.
+### I do not guarentee support nor continued development at any time.
 It relly depends on when i want to work on it

 This is an amature project using